magland/ai-agents-for-data-science-how-to-and-should-we/index.md

 # AI Agents for Data Science: How To and Should We?

-layout: title
+slide-type <- title

-subtitle: Flatiron-Wide Autumn Meeting, October 2025
+subtitle <- Flatiron-Wide Autumn Meeting, October 2025

-author: Jeremy Magland, Center for Computational Mathematics, Flatiron Institute
+author <- Jeremy Magland, Center for Computational Mathematics, Flatiron Institute

 ---